 Resource #4: Easy exposure to Chinese language

-This one is fairly new, but since Netflix has become so international, many of their children’s shows and movies are now available in various languages, both audio and captions.
-When you play some of their shows, you can go to the options menu to see if they are available in Chinese audio and traditional and simplified Chinese subtitles.
-You’ll be surprised at how many of these shows have Chinese language options.
+This one is fairly new, but since Netflix has become so international, many of their children’s shows and movies are now available in various languages, both in audio and captions (though not always both).
+You’ll be surprised at how many of these shows are available in Chinese audio and traditional and simplified Chinese subtitles.
 Just three years ago, I would have to hunt YouTube and tiny library collections for these kinds of videos.
+The website, Mama Baby Mandarin, has a clear guide on to how to search Netflix for TV shows and movies in Chinese.

 Resource #5: A guide to resources that gives you fun, optional material to supplement your lessons